Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 ### Non-Goals

 - Force immediate exclusion of in-tree support for currently used providers, as their out-of-tree counterparts are added.
-- Introduce other approaches to rollout IPI cluster with `kind` or `cluster-api`.
+- Add support for CSI and other out-of-tree implementations of cluster storage interfaces.
+- Add support for running multiple cloud configurations in a single cluster.

 ## Proposal